howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 ### Define Mutation Object

-It would be really similar to the process you already know.
+It will be similar to the process you already know.

 <Instruction>